Bazel rules for FormatJS - Internationalize your web apps with Bazel build integration.

 - Instant startup - no JavaScript runtime initialization

-- Perfect for CI/CD - fast builds in continuous integration
+- CI/CD friendly - fast builds in continuous integration

 Common Workflows#